shawnweisfeld/dallasgivecamphandbook/docs/pm.md

 Obviously, the success or failure of your weekend will depend largely on you and your team’s ability to get the technology the charity needs, acquired, deployed, configured, and populated with correct content.
 Many GiveCamp project involve some level of data migration or content remastering.
 Rarely do they come to GiveCamp with NO website or email.

 There are two main areas to focus on here:

+### The current site

-1. **The current site:** You need to know how to get to everything your team will need.
+You need to know how to get to everything your team will need.
 That is at a bare minimum the location and credentials for the following:

    1. Registrar - where they purchased their domain name
    2. Nameservers - servers that map the domain name to an IP address, typically the same as the registrar or the host
    3. Host - the company operating the web servers the site is running on